dockcodes/dock-thor/README.md

 # dock-thor-client

-`dock-thor-client` is a Python client for **DockTHOR error reporting**, designed to easily capture and send application errors, exceptions, and messages to the PAB API.
+`dock-thor-client` is a Python client for **DockTHOR error reporting**, designed to easily capture and send application errors, exceptions, and messages to the DockTHOR API.
 It supports asynchronous operation so that sending errors does not block your main application flow.

 ## Features